 Ovarian torsion causes severe abdominal pain that comes on rapidly and often spreads toward your lower back.
 Some women also have symptoms of nausea and vomiting.

-This is a medical emergency that requires quick treatment to avoid permanent damage to your ovary.
-While you’ll likely need surgery, most women regain full function of the affected ovary.
+Ovarian torsion is a medical emergency that requires treatment right away to avoid permanent damage to your ovary.
+While you’ll likely need surgery,

 Fibroids are muscular tumors that are almost always noncancerous.
-They can form in the lining of the uterus.
+They can form in the lining of the uterus and cause lower back pain.
 Some are very tiny, while others can grow to the size of a grapefruit or larger.